 After completion, but before final acceptance, submit complete set of as-built drawings of each system for record purposes.
-Submit 24 by 36 inch drawings on reproducible mylar film with title block similar to full size contract drawings.
+Submit22 by 34 inch drawings.
+Provide one set of full size paper as-built drawings and schematics.
+The drawings must be prepared electronically and sized no less than the contract drawings.
+Furnish one set of CDs or DVDs containing software back-up and CAD based drawings in latest version of AutoCAD, DXF and portable document formats of as-built drawings and schematics.
 Furnish the as-built (record) working drawings in addition to as-built contract drawings required by Division 1, "General Requirements."